NamanSatish/namansatish.github.io/_projects/proj_4.md

     affiliations:
       name: UC Berkeley
 toc:
-  - name: "Photo Stitching and Mosaics"
-  - name: "Photos"
-  - name: "Recovering Homography"
-  - name: "Warping Images"
-  - name: "Blending"
-  - name: "Rectification"
-  - name: "Detecting Corner features"
+  - name: Introduction
-  - name: "ANMS"
+  - name: Manual Photo Stitching and Mosaics
-  - name: "Corner Features"
+  - name: Rectification
-  - name: "Matches"
+  - name: Automatic Correspondence
-  - name: "RANSAC"
+  - name: Automatic End to End
 ---

+# Introduction

 In this project, I will be creating photo mosaics by stitching together multiple photos.
 In this first stage, we must manually define the correspondence points between the images, which will be used to calculate the homography matrix.
 This matrix will be used to warp the images into the same coordinate system, and then we can blend the images together to create a seamless mosaic.
 In the second part of the project, we will be using automatic correspondence to detect corner features in images, and then use these features to match images together.
 We will use RANSAC to find a good homography matrix, and then warp the images together to create a seamless mosaic.